 With the rise in mental health awareness and self-care, different practices to maintain a good and healthy wellbeing have come into the limelight.

 Two years ago, I attended a wellbeing course run by specially trained therapists.
 Over the course of ten weeks, me and a group of women attended weekly sessions learning many different practices of self-care, ranging from mindfulness to combating negative thought patterns.
-One of these practices was the self-care box.
+It helped me so much that I’ve been considering going on a full residential stay somewhere that offers wellbeing treatments; I want to retreat in a safe environment to reconnect with my own mind and body in order to move forward more successfully in life.
+One of the practices we learned in the weekly sessions was the self-care box.
 Self-care is so important and if you are interested in self-care, healing and transforming into a better person then you may also have an interest in starting a career in these areas.
 You should take a look at coaching training at https://www.catalyst14.co.uk/ to compare the best training courses to suit your interests.
 Your new chosen career will be able to help people with their self-care.

 A self-care box is quite literally that.
 A box where in it, you put items that reinforce your own personal wellbeing or things that can help with anxiety and depression.
 Here’s? why a self-care box can be good for you.